omaray/usability/dotnet/SamplesReadMe.md

 # Getting Started for .NET

+_sample text below of what the description could be mention as well as the client libraries used_

 This repo contains sample applications written in C# that run on Google Cloud Platform.

 The applications make use of two client libraries:

 * [.NET Cloud Client Library]
 * [Google API Client Library]

 ## aspnet (can we call this folder something else than aspnet?)

-The [aspnet] directory contains ... we should add something that describes what the user will learn in this folder.
-For instance how to create a bookshelf app running on ASP.NET that uses the following Cloud APIs (mention the APIs).
+The [aspnet] directory contains ... _we should add something that describes what the user will learn in this folder.
+For instance how to create a bookshelf app running on ASP.NET that uses the following Cloud APIs (mention the APIs)._

 ## core (can we call this folder something else than core?)

-The [core] directory contains... same concept as above where we describe what the folder contains.
-This needs to let the user know if this is interesting to them or not and if it uses the APIs they care about.
+The [core] directory contains... _same concept as above where we describe what the folder contains.
+This needs to let the user know if this is interesting to them or not and if it uses the APIs they care about._

 ## Contributing